ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     (gdb) x/s $sp
     0x20003fe8:	"Hello world\r\n"

-<span class="warnings">**Warning:** representation is little-endian, which means that the word 0x6c6c6548 represents the sequence [0x48, 0x65, 0x6c, 0x6c] in the memory.</span>
+<span class="warnings">**Warning:** Representation is little-endian, which means that the word 0x6c6c6548 represents the sequence [0x48, 0x65, 0x6c, 0x6c] in the memory.</span>

-Okay, main called printf with the right arguments.
-Let's look at the value returned by printf:
+Main called printf with the right arguments.
+Look at the value printf returned:

     (gdb) print $r0
     $1 = 13

-It returned 13, as in the number of letters successfully sent to the serial port :)
+It returned 13, the number of letters successfully sent to the serial port.

-So it seems that the application did its job, but I still can't see anything on the serial output!
+The application did its job, but you still can't see anything on the serial output!

-I trust my serial console, but a hunch tells me that this issue is related to the Serial API configuration, most likely a wrong baudrate, because I can see garbled data on the console when executing the program multiple times.
+This issue is likely related to the Serial API configuration, most likely a wrong baudrate, because you can see garbled data on the console when executing the program multiple times.

 A quick test confirms that the program is using baudrate 9600 instead of 115200, which is the default for the micro:bit runtime.

-The next section shows how you can modify what is printed, without rebuilding anything.
+The next section shows how you can modify what is printed without rebuilding anything.
 If you feel adventurous, the following section shows one method of changing the baudrate to 115200 using only GDB.

 ### Changing the printf string

-You can now connect with a serial client at 9600 bauds, and check that the program is indeed printing something.
+You can now connect with a serial client at 9600 bauds and check that the program is printing something.

 Before calling printf, the stack looks like this:

 <span class="images">![Representation of the stack](../Debugging/Images/stack.png)</span>

 The main function passes address 0x20003fe8 to printf in R1, which reads it and sends each character to the serial port until it reaches a \0.
-Knowing that, we can modify the printed string fairly easily:
+Knowing that, you can modify the printed string.

-First put a breakpoint just before the printf call:
+First, put a breakpoint just before the printf call:

     (gdb) b *0x1f31a
     (gdb) mon reset